vorabhol-ch/github-move/README.md

 # GameCenter Project

-This is a gamecenter for manging a game
+This is a gamecenter for managing a game build in old version of django